 Network Services provides the cabling infrastructure for the University which serves all voice, data, and television needs.
 This includes indoor station cabling (jacks) and outdoor, underground feeds.

-All requests for service should be directed to Client Support.
+All requests for service should be directed to Customer Engagement and Support.

-In an effort to maintain efficiency and reliability amongst computing equipment on the Stony Brook University Campus, the Division of Information Technology's Client Support department has instituted Hardware Support Standards.
+In an effort to maintain efficiency and reliability amongst computing equipment on the Stony Brook University Campus, the Division of Information Technology's Customer Engagement and Support department has instituted Hardware Support Standards.

 InterCall is Stony Brook's preferred vendor for teleconference servcies.
 A reservationless teleconferencing system, InterCall combines flexibility with powerful and easy-to-use features.
 It supplies operator-assisted services to those individuals requiring larger or more high-profile teleconferences.
 The service is available 24/7 and can accommodate up to 125 people per conference.